StinkyMilo/Prosetta/Frontend/docs/Quickstart_2.md

 For more information on punctuation, see [Punctuation](Punctuation.md)

+### How Aliases Work

+We're about to start turning this code into a poem, so we should understand how that process works.
+Aliases are triggered by words that contain them as a *subsequence*.
+This is different from a substring in that, although all letters of the alias must be present in the correct order, the subsequence may be interrupted by other letters.
+For example, the word `wizards` triggers the alias `was`, because it contains w then a then s, even though there are other letters between them.

 ### Let's Write a Poem!

 Let's take a look at our new code below.
 This, of course, doesn't really look like a poem yet, but that can be changed!
 Try hovering your mouse over `fil` and clicking `familiar`.
 Then we can turn line 6 into a sentence.
 Maybe, `The sky glowed a familiar red.` Notice all the new letters we added are not highlighted.
 This means the compiler ignores them entirely.